Flora-King/Mildew_Detection_pjkt/README.md

 ## Business Requirements

-The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
-Currently, the process is manual verification if a given cherry tree contains powdery mildew.
-An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
-If there is powdery mildew, the employee applies a specific compound to kill the fungus.
-The time spent applying this compound is 1 minute.
-The company has thousands of cherry trees, located on multiple farms across the country.
-As a result, this manual process is not scalable due to the time spent in the manual process inspection.

-To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
+To save time in this process, the IT team suggested an ML system that can detect instantly, using a leaf tree image, if it is healthy or has powdery mildew.
 A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
 The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

+The client a two manin requirement:

 * 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 * 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-## Hypothesis and how to validate?
+## Hypothesis and validateion

 ### Hypothesis